ligulfzhou/gopsutils/README.md

 # preface
 This repo heavily copies code from [shirou/gopsutil](https://github.com/shirou/gopsutil).
 It is an awesome project.
 But it is not for mobile.
 So I rerange the code to fit for mobile usage.
 BTW, I only adopt for linux server, other platforms have been omitted now.
 (Maybe some time later, I will add them.
-But it is a high probability event.)
+But it is not a high probability event.)

 # gopsutils-for-mobile
 gopsutils is written for mobile, use gomobile to build framework for iOS and Android.